 Mark Waldrep of AIX is primarily interested in the best recording of music that current technology can achieve.
 I'm not an audiophile.
-But I am qualified to say that this title has the best music recording that has been published so far in a HDVD (February 2016).
+But I am qualified to say that this title has the best music recording that has been published so far in a HDVD (August 2018).
 The sound of each instrument is almost unbelievable real.
-And when the instruments are played in various combinations, you can hear each instrument individually contributing to the harmonious whole.
-And since I believe that seeing the performance is an important component to full perception of music, I'll say this is arguably the best recording of string chamber music ever published.
+And when the instruments are played in various combinations, you often can hear each instrument individually contributing to the harmonious whole.
+And since I believe that seeing the performance is an important component to full perception of music, I'll say this is arguably the best 53 minutes of string chamber music ever published.

 The quality of the performance takes this title out of the demo category.
 With this record, AIX and the Dover Quartet are competing in the international market for classical music recordings.
 So if you are interested in chamber music, you would want to add this to your HDVD library.

 Now having said all these nice things, I still doubt that this has been a red-hot seller.
 53 minutes of music (on a Blu-ray that can hold 4 times as much material) is not impressive.
 Selling music in one-hour chunks was what you did with LPs, and that was long, long ago.
-Today (February 2016) we have HDVDs with three-hour operas or all the Beethoven piano concertos played by Daniel Barenboim on a single disc.
+Today (2018) we have HDVDs with three-hour+ operas or all the Beethoven piano concertos played by Daniel Barenboim on a single disc.

 The only advantage I get from this 3D picture is I can see better where the players are situated in respect to each other.
 To me, this is a small advantage.
 None of them are attacking me.
 Nor am I trying to lasso anyone in the quartet to serve to my tribe for dinner.
 There are plenty of clues for me in 2D about their locations.
 None of the musicians are moving around in a way that I might better understand with 3D capability.
 Finally, one could say that the 3D view makes the image more "real."
 Oh, really?
 I know what see in my HT is not real.
 I'm not seeking reality.
 All I want is sounds and images that gives me a chance, with a minimum of distractions, to appreciate what the reality was on recording day.

 Summary: if you are interested in video of classical chamber music, you should consider his title for the 2D version alone.
-It gets an "A" for a glowing performance by beautiful young musicians who may well sound better in your home theater than anything else you have.
-(I dropped a "+" for the short program and weakness in the video noted.)
+It gets an A+ for a glowing performance by beautiful young musicians who may well sound better in your home theater than anything else you have.